Ultrasounds can decrease bone density

 Press release distributed by ResearchSEA for Pertanika Journal.

-Source: Pertanika Journal Sectors: Science & Nanotech, Healthcare & Pharm
+Source: Pertanika Journal Sectors: Materials & Nanotech, Healthcare & Pharm

 Copyright ©2025 ACN Newswire.
 All rights reserved.
 A division of Asia Corporate News Network.